Second language writing

 Second language writing is the study of writing performed by non-native speakers/writers of a language as a second or foreign language.
-According to Oxford University, second language writing is the expression of one's actions and what one wants to say in writing in a language other than one's native language.
 The process of second language writing has been an area of research in applied linguistics and second language acquisition theory since the middle of the 20th century.
 The focus has been mainly on second-language writing in academic settings.

 In terms of instructional practices, the focus of second language writing instruction has traditionally been on achieving grammatical accuracy.
 However, this changed under the influence of compositional studies, which focused on conceptual and structural properties.
 Recently, particular attention has been paid to the integration of written texts with other media (multimodality) and to the mixing of languages in online media.

 History

 Before the 1960s, the focus of English language teaching was on producing or preparing graduates of ESL schools who successfully can pass citizenship tests to be able to work.
 During industrialization, the most needed skills were reading and speaking skills.
 Although immigrants struggled with writing in their second language, it was not the necessary skill needed by industrialization at that time.
 Scholars at that time, mostly phoneticians, argued that spoken language should be placed over the written language and phonetics should serve as the basis for language learning.

 Based on Skinnerian Behaviorism (1957), the audio-lingual method came about in language teaching after World War II.
 The audio-lingual method was initially focused on teaching speaking skills.
 According to Leki (1992), writing was taught in ESL classes as a component of second language teaching.
 However, writing does not mean “to create, to express ideas, to synthesize information, to explore thoughts”.
 Even US higher education institutions had to send international students to high schools to be prepared until they met university academic writing demands because universities did not have any courses for preparing L2 students for preparing to meet the right language proficiency levels needed to function at US universities.